Research Topics

 Project alumni:

-Designing, manufacturing, and testing of new lab-scale (redox) flow battery concepts
+Designing, manufacturing, and testing of new lab-scale flow reactor concepts

 Project alumni: